ERNST & YOUNG LLP TOPS LIST AT NO. 1

 - Companies are continuing to move toward gender-neutral parental leave: Five years ago, 100 percent of the 100 Best had paid maternity leave but few offered gender-neutral leave.
 Today, almost a quarter offer gender-neutral paid leave.

 Companies that made the list for the first time include: AXA XL, Ecolab, Gilead Sciences, Nationwide, State Farm and U.S. Bank.

 ABOUT THE METHODOLOGY

-The 2019 Working Mother 100 Best Companies application includes more than 400 questions on leave policies, workforce representation, benefits, childcare, advancement programs, flexibility policies and more.
+The 2020 Working Mother 100 Best Companies application includes more than 400 questions on leave policies, workforce representation, benefits, childcare, advancement programs, flexibility and more.
 It surveys the availability and usage of these programs, as well as the accountability of the many managers who oversee them.
 All applicants receive feedback showing how they compare with other applicants; however, the names of applicants that do not make the list are kept confidential.
-Company profiles and data come from submitted applications and reflect 2018 data.
+Company profiles and data come from submitted applications and reflect 2019 data.

 ABOUT WORKING MOTHER MEDIA

 Working Mother Media (WMM), a division of Bonnier Corp., publishes Working Mother magazine and its companion website, workingmother.com.
 The Working Mother Research Institute, the National Association for Female Executives, Diversity Best Practices and [email protected] are also units within WMM.
 WMM’s mission is to serve as a champion of culture change, and Working Mother magazine is the only national magazine for career-committed mothers.
 Follow us on Facebook, Twitter, LinkedIn and Pinterest.